dewenni/ESP_Buderus_KM271/README.md

 ## grafana

-To visualize the informations, I'm using [grafana](https://grafana.com) that gets the data out of the influxDB.
+To visualize the information's, I'm using [grafana](https://grafana.com) that gets the data out of the influxDB.
 For me this gets me more possibilities to analyze the behavior of the heating system compared to a static dashboard.

-Here are some impressions of what I did with all the informations that comes out of the Logamatic:
+Here are some impressions of what I did with all the information's that comes out of the Logamatic:

 ![grafana1](/Doc/grafana1.png)
 ![grafana2](/Doc/grafana2.png)